MulayShreyas/AI_SQL_Dialect_Converter/README.md

 - **React** and **Vite** for the modern frontend stack
 - **Prism.js** for syntax highlighting
 - All the open-source libraries that made this possible

-## 📧 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Check the documentation in `backend/README.md` and `frontend/README.md`
-- Review the API documentation at `http://localhost:8000/docs`

 ## 🗺️ Roadmap